 NOTE 3: The vendor(s) of 2-split (gNBDU/gNBCU) or 3-split gNB/en-gNB components (gNBDU/gNBCU-CP/gNBCU-UP) may be same or different depending on the implementations.

-- EC definition and measurement method for 5G VNFs are not in the scope of 3GPP;

 - In the present document, it is assumed that NG-RAN is only composed of base stations with built-in sensors (cf. ETSI ES 202 336-12 [4] – clause 4.4.1).

 Besides the parameters required to calculate the energy efficiency, e.g. DV and EC, other parameters may be used to interpret variations in energy efficiency KPI values from different networks.
 These parameters can be classified into demography, topography and climate classes (cf. ETSI ES 203 228 [2] – section 4.3), which describe the network characteristics with regard to population density, geographical conditions and climate zones.
 For each class of parameters, there can be subclasses, e.g. demography can be further classified into dense urban, urban, sub-urban, rural or unpopulated scenarios.
 For each class / subclass, the energy efficiency KPI values may be interpreted differently.